iimuz/dockerfile/README.md

 ## added nbextensions

-These nbextensions added in this container.
+These nbextensions add in this container.

 * [jupyter_cms][cms]
 * [jupyter_contrib_nbextensions][contrib]